 Adopted by the 24th World Medical Assembly, Oslo, Norway, August 1970

-and amended by the 35th World Medical Assembly, Venice, Italy, October 1983,
+and revised by the 35th World Medical Assembly, Venice, Italy, October 1983,

 the 57th WMA General Assembly, Pilanesberg, South Africa, October 2006,

 and the 69th WMA General Assembly, Reykjavik, Iceland, October 2018

 - Medically-indicated termination of pregnancy refers only to interruption of pregnancy due to health reasons, in accordance with principles of evidence-based medicine and good clinical practice.
 This Declaration does not include or imply any views on termination of pregnancy carried out for any reason other than medical indication.

 - Termination of pregnancy is a medical matter between the patient and the physician.
 Attitudes toward termination of pregnancy are a matter of individual conviction and conscience that should be respected.